 On or about November 19, 2009, we, Sun Secured Financing LLC, Aspen-Ft.
 Collins Limited Partnership, Sun Secured Financing Houston Limited Partnership, Sun Communities Finance, LLC, Sun Holly Forest LLC and Sun Saddle Oak LLC (collectively, the "Plaintiffs") filed suit against ARCS Commercial Mortgage Co., L.P., PNC ARCS, LLC, and the Federal National Mortgage Association (collectively, the "Defendants") in the United States District Court for the District of Columbia as Case No. 1:09-cv-02162.
 The essence of the dispute is whether the terms of a commercial credit facility permitted Defendants to increase the Variable Facility Fee applicable to the outstanding variable rate loans in conjunction with an extension of the credit facility (and, if so, whether the Defendants properly exercised that right).
 The Complaint requested, among other things, a declaratory judgment that the Variable Facility Fee must remain at 58 basis points during the extension period and not be raised to 200 basis points.
 In November 2010, Plaintiffs filed a First Amended Complaint.
-On April 1, 2011 we entered into a preliminary agreement with the Defendants, which is subject to final approval, to settle the litigation.
-Upon consummation of the settlement, the maturity date of Sun's entire \$368.0 million credit facility with the Defendants will be extended from 2014 to 2023.
+On April 1, 2011 we entered into a preliminary agreement with the Defendants which is subject to final approval, to settle the litigation.
+In July 2011, the Plaintiffs reached a final agreement with the Defendants to settle the litigation.
+In accordance with the terms of the final agreement, the Plaintiffs have the option to extend the maturity date of the entire \$367.0 million credit facility with the Defendants from 2014 to 2023, subject to compliance with certain underwriting criteria.
+This agreement also provided a reduction in the facility fee charged on the variable rate facility, the effect of which reduced interest expense in the second quarter by \$0.8 million.
+One half of this expense reduction is attributable to the first quarter of the year.